17 December 2020 • 12:15 EST • New York

 ✧ Premium Lot

-In order to bid on “Premium Lots” (in print catalogue or ² in eCatalogue) you must complete the required Premium Lot pre-registration application.
+In order to bid on “Premium Lots” (in print catalogue or ² in the lot’s specific webpage) you may be required to complete a Premium Lot pre-registration application.
 You must arrange for Sotheby’s to receive your pre-registration application at least three working days before the sale.
 Please bear in mind that we are unable to obtain financial references over weekends or public holidays.
 Sotheby’s decision whether to accept any pre-registration application shall be final.
-If your application is accepted, you will be provided with a special paddle number.
 If all lots in the catalogue are “Premium Lots”, a Special Notice will be included to this effect and this symbol will not be used.

 2. Before the Auction

-Bidding in advance of the live auction.
-If you are unable to attend an auction in person, and wish to place bids, or simply wish to bid in advance of the live auction, you may do so on Sothebys.com or the Sotheby’s App.
+Bidding in advance of the live auction For certain sales, you may bid in advance of the live auction (“Advance Bids”) on sothebys.com or the Sotheby’s App.
 In order to do so, you must register an account with Sotheby’s and provide requested information.
 Once you have done so, navigate to your desired lot, and click the “Place Bid” button.
 You may bid at or above the starting bid displayed on the Online Platforms.
-Please note that we reserve the right to lower the starting bid prior to the start of the live auction.
-You may also input your maximum bid which, upon confirmation, will be executed automatically up to this predefined maximum value, in response to other bids, iincluding bids placed by Sotheby’s on behalf of the seller, up to the amount of the reserve (if applicable).
+Please note that we reserve the right to amend the starting bid prior to the start of the live auction.
+You may also input your maximum bid which, upon confirmation, will be executed automatically up to this predefined maximum value, in response to other bids, including bids placed by Sotheby’s on behalf of the seller, up to the amount of the reserve (if applicable).
 The current leading bid will be visible to all bidders; the value and status of your maximum bid will be visible only to you.
-If the status of your bid changes, you will receive notifications via email and push (if you have the Sotheby’s App installed) leading up to the live auction.
+If the status of your bid changes, you will receive notifications via email and push (if you have enabled push notifications) leading up to the live auction.
 You may raise your maximum bid at any time in advance of the live auction.
-Once the live auction begins, the auctioneer will open bidding at the current leading bid.
-The system will continue to bid on your behalf up to your predetermined maximum bid, or you may continue to bid via the Online Platforms during the live auction at the next increment.
-Upon the closing of each lot in the live auction, you will receive another email and push notification indicating whether you have won or lost each lot on which you have placed a bid.
-Please note that traditional absentee bids submitted in writing through our Bids Department will not be accepted for this sale.
+Please note in certain circumstances, clients who have been outbid may be reinstated as the leading bidder and will receive notification via email or push notifications (if enabled on your device).

 3. During the Auction

-Advance Bidding Please note that traditional absentee bids submitted in writing through our Bids Department will not be accepted for this sale.
-If you submit an “Advance Bid” (as described above in “BEFORE THE AUCTION”), and your bid is not executed up to its maximum value before the auction begins, your bid will continue to be executed automatically on your behalf during the live auction up to your predetermined maximum bid.
-You may also continue to bid via the Online Platforms at the next increment above
+Advance Bidding For certain sales, where Advance Bids are accepted, if you submit an “Advance Bid” (as described above in “BEFORE THE AUCTION”), and your bid is not executed up to its maximum value before the auction begins, your bid will continue to be executed automatically on your behalf during the live auction up to your predetermined maximum bid.
+You may also continue to bid via the Online Platforms at the next increment above your maximum bid.
+Bidders utilizing any online platform are subject to the Online Terms as well as the relevant Conditions of Sale.
+Online bidding may not be available for Premium Lots.

 Telephone Bidding In some circumstances, we offer the ability to place bids by telephone live to a Sotheby’s representative on the auction floor.
 Please contact the Bid Department prior to the sale to make arrangements or to answer any questions you may have.
 Telephone bids are accepted only at Sotheby’s discretion and at the caller’s risk.
 Calls may also be recorded at Sotheby’s discretion.
 By bidding on the telephone, prospective buyers consent thereto.

-Live Online Bidding If you cannot attend the live auction, it may be possible to bid live online via the Online Platforms for selected sales.
-For information about registering to bid on sothebys.com or through the Sotheby’s App, please see www.sothebys.com.
+Live Online Bidding In person bidding is not available for this auction.
+Bidders are encouraged to submit bids online on Sothebys.com or through the Sotheby’s App.
+For information about registering to bid on sothebys.com or through the Sotheby’s App, please see sothebys.com.
 Bidders utilizing any online platform are subject to the Online Terms as well as the relevant Conditions of Sale.
 Online bidding may not be available for Premium Lots.

 Employee Bidding Sotheby’s employees may bid in a Sotheby’s auction only if the employee does not know the reserve and if the employee fully complies with Sotheby’s internal rules governing employee bidding.